Paul Kelly Announces New Album

 Paul Kelly also returns for another festive season with four very special outdoor concerts in December, as part of the much loved ‘Making Gravy’ Australian Tour.
 With capacity venues over the last 2 years, this third instalment will see Paul perform live in Perth, Melbourne, Sydney and Brisbane, with some of Australia and New Zealand’s finest musical exports – Courtney Barnett, Kate Miller-Heidke, Marlon Williams and Thelma Plum.

-He is one of those rare artists to spin a long career out of a hunger to explore new directions, from the raw and tender songcraft of Post to the hard-edged rock’n’roll of Gossip, to country and folk, bluegrass (see Smoke, Foggy Highway), a dub reggae-funk record with Professor Ratbaggy, a soul revue album with guest singers including his long-time backing singers Vika and Linda Bull (Paul Kelly presents the Merri Soul Sessions).
-In 2014 there was Seven Sonnets & a Song, setting Shakespearean sonnets to music and released on the 400th anniversary of the Bard’s death.
-This was followed by an album with Charlie Owen of songs they had sung at funerals, Death’s Dateless Night.
+Kelly is one of those rare artists to spin a long career out of a hunger to explore new directions, from the raw and tender songcraft of Post to the hard-edged rock’n’roll of Gossip, to country and folk, bluegrass (see Smoke, Foggy Highway), a dub reggae-funk record with Professor Ratbaggy, a soul revue album with guest singers including his long-time backing singers Vika and Linda Bull (Paul Kelly presents the Merri Soul Sessions).
+In 2014 there was Seven Sonnets & A Song, setting Shakespearean sonnets to music and released on the 400th anniversary of the Bard’s death, followed by an album with Charlie Owen of songs they had sung at funerals, Death’s Dateless Night.